LTE vs 5G: What's the difference?

 What is the difference between 4G LTE and 5G?

-5G achieves this by using a different spectrum to 4G, notably the mmWave high-frequency bands, which support more bandwidth than the lower-frequency bands LTE uses and thus more data can be transferred.
+These higher speeds are generally achieved because 5G users a different spectrum to that 4G uses, namely mmWave high-frequency bands, which support far more bandwidth than those LTE uses.
+Therefore, more data can be transferred at once.

-In short, 5G uses a different suite of spectrum than 4G LTE, allowing it to deliver better connection speeds, more capacity for higher volumes of traffic, and latency as low as 1ms.
+In a nutshell, because 5G uses a different spectrum than 4G LTE, it can deliver stronger and faster connections, higher capacity for traffic, as well as latency as low as 1ms.

 Should you choose LTE or 5G?

-However, the bandwidth and low-latency of 5G cannot be ignored if you are a business that relies heavily on connected sensors and similar internet of things networks.
-5G has been long been touted as the communications technology that will enable driverless cars to navigate with ease and large networks of smart sensors and devices to be deployed by business in ever creative ways.
+However, the bandwidth and low latency of 5G can't be ignored if you are a business that relies heavily on connected sensors and similar internet of things networks.
+5G has been long been touted as the communications technology that will enable driverless cars to navigate with ease and large networks of smart sensors and devices to be deployed by businesses in ever creative ways.

 We've already seen demonstrations of cars being driven remotely over a 5G connection and 5G-connected cameras able to deliver 4K resolution footage of salmon in offshore fish farms for high-fidelity real-time monitoring.